GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit03/unit03-03_shell.md

 - `cp source destination`: Copies a file or directory from source to destination.
 - `mv source destination`: Moves a file or directory from source to destination.
 - `sudo command`: Executes command with superuser privileges, necessary for many system modifications.
 - `apt-get update` and `apt-get upgrade`: Updates the list of available packages and upgrades installed packages to their latest versions.
+Use `update` to check for new packages and `upgrade` if you want to upgrade all - however, this could download several hundreds of MBs.
 - `raspi-config`: Opens the Raspberry Pi Software Configuration Tool, which allows you to configure various system settings like network options, interfacing options, and localization settings.